TIBHannover/oersi-frontend/README.md

 # Embed Resources
 If enabled, the user can copy an embed-html-snippet into the clipboard for every resource that contains all necessary metadata (for example, BY licenses must include the author).
 * Can be activated in `config.js` via the feature flag `EMBED_OER`.
-* To be able to include the media resource itself in the snippet, you need a mapping of the URL to the media-html-snippet (html-iframe-snippet or similar) - this can be configured in `config.js` via `EMBED_MEDIA_MAPPING`.
-Without this mapping only the link is inserted.